-- Overall average rate changes for 2021 ranged from a decrease of about 7% to an increase of about 9%.
+- Average proposed rate changes for 2022 range from a decrease of 22% for UnitedHealthcare, to an increase of 9.5% for Cigna.

 - Arizona health care activists gathered signatures to get a wide-ranging health care reform measure on the 2020 ballot.
 But a judge disqualified it in August 2020 and the AZ Supreme Court upheld that ruling.

 - Legislation was considered in 2020 to begin a study of the potential impact of a reinsurance program, but it did not pass.

 - Arizona’s Senate passed a GOP bill supposedly intended to protect people with pre-existing conditions in case the lawsuit to overturn the ACA (in which Arizona is a plaintiff) is successful.

 - Average benchmark premiums decreased more significantly than average rates in 2019 and 2020, resulting in higher after-subsidy premiums for some enrollees.

 - Enrollment has dropped by about 25% since 2015, when it peaked in Arizona (but it’s a little higher in 2021 than it was in 2020).